A Day in the Life of a Prisoner

 While people in the general population tend to think in terms of days or weeks, prisoners tend to think in years.
 For many prisoners, particularly those who are serving long-term sentences, time spent in prison can move incredibly slowly, especially if you don’t have anything to do.
-Filling up your time in prison is an essential task, and it’s recommended you spend your time doing positive activities that can help keep your mind busy and even assist you in becoming a productive member of society upon release.
+For a day in the life of a prisoner, filling up your time in prison is an essential task, and it’s recommended you spend your time doing positive activities that can help keep your mind busy and even assist you in becoming a productive member of society upon release.
 Below is a list of some of the common things to do in prison to pass the time.

 Inmate Work Assignments: After Admission and Orientation, all inmates are given a work assignment depending on what’s available and the prisoner’s skills and experience.